re7r/vite-plugin-mdi-fontmin/README.md

 ### `logPrefix`

 Type: `string`
-Default: `'[vite-plugin-mdi-fontmin]'`
+Default: `'[mdi-fontmin]'`

 Prefix for console output.

 ## How it works

 The plugin will check if the font files already exist in the output directory.
 If they do, it will skip the generation step.
-Otherwise, it will:
+Otherwise, it
+will:

 1. Read the Material Design Icons CSS file.
 2. Parse and extract the glyphs corresponding to the specified icon names.